 Wells Fargo Clearing Services, LLC and Wells Fargo Advisors Financial Network, LLC (Members SIPC, non-bank affiliates of Wells Fargo & Company) & (hereinafter known as “WFA”) are committed to protecting the interests of our clients and shareholders.
 The following information concerns our efforts to ensure that impact to your business is minimized in the event of an emergency or disaster.

 Securities industry regulations require each broker-dealer to create and maintain a business continuity plan tailored to the size and need of the member and reasonably designed to enable the member to meet its existing obligations to its clients or other counter-parties.
-In accordance with these requirements, Wells Fargo Advisors has designed a business continuity plan to address possible scenarios in efforts to minimize any service impact to our clients.
+In accordance with these requirements, WFA has designed a business continuity plan to address possible scenarios in efforts to minimize any service impact to our clients.

 - Data back-up and recovery

 - Mission-critical systems